 Hello.
 My name is Hrvoje Stojic.

 This is my personal website.
-I will primarily use the blog part for keeping notes about my ideas, coding and research, ranting about science, and sharing my excitement with stats and AI.
+I am experimenting with the blog for keeping notes about ideas, research, and sharing my excitement with science.
 I will be happy if anyone else finds these discussions useful.

 I was born and grew up in Croatia.
 I got my undergraduate degrees, one in Economics and another in Psychology, at the University of Zagreb.
-After a short career as a market data analyst at IPSOS Adria, I did a PhD in Economics at Universitat Pompeu Fabra in Barcelona, under the supervision of Robin M. Hogarth.
-Now I work at UCL and live in London, centre of reinforcement learning and artificial intelligence research.
+After a short career as a market research analyst at IPSOS Adria, I did a PhD in Economics at Universitat Pompeu Fabra in Barcelona, under the supervision of Robin M. Hogarth.